 Background information on the MCPS study

-Between 1998 and 2004, over 150,000 middle-aged adults from two districts of Mexico City (including 100,000 women and 50,000 men) provided information about their lifestyle and disease history, had physical measurements recorded (including weight, waist and hip circumference, blood pressure) and had a blood sample taken.
+Between 1998 and 2004, over 150,000 middle-aged adults including 100,000 women from the Coyoacan and Iztapalapa districts of Mexico City were recruited.
+They gave information about their lifestyle, and disease history, had physical measurements taken, such as blood pressure, weight, waist and hip circumference, and provided blood samples.

 Study oversight, funding and further information